 Canada Day 2008

-It was not easy finding a good spot that late in the evening to enjoy Blue Rodeo who were closing out the Canada Day celebrations on Parliament Hill, but I did.
-It was on the sidewalk on the south side of Wellington Street in front of the old American Embassy, the hoped-for-home of a National Portrait Gallery.
+It was not easy finding a good spot that late in the evening to enjoy Blue Rodeo, who were closing out the Canada Day celebrations on Parliament Hill, but I did, on the sidewalk on the south side of Wellington Street in front of the old American Embassy.

-A few feet in front of where I was standing were six teenaged Muslim girls attired in Canada Day colors.
-Some wore a white chador and a bright red dress, others a white chador and white dress with bright red patterns.
+A short distance in front of where I was standing were six teenaged girls attired in Canada Day colours.
+Some wore white chadors and bright red dresses; others, white chadors and white dresses with bright red patterns.
 Some of them held sparklers.
-With them were two little girls, who could not have been more than eight, wearing glowing red head-ornaments and holding a small Canadian flag.
+With them were two little girls, who could not have been more than eight, wearing glowing red head ornaments and holding a small Canadian flag.

-At my feet, sitting on the edge of the sidewalk were two older women wearing the traditional black burka, without the veil, watching the show and watching the young girls and children enjoying themselves.
-With the two older women was a small boy, he could not have been more than four.
+At my feet, sitting on the edge of the sidewalk, were two older women wearing the traditional black burka without the face covering, watching over the girls enjoying themselves.
+With the two older women was a small boy.
+He could not have been more than four.

-Blue Rodeo was about halfway through their performance when two men with Errol Flynn-like moustaches, a baseball cap as headgear and wearing a white tee shirt on which was written in bold letters Canadian, eh! made their way to where I was standing and the women sitting.
-Next to each man was a large jet-black Lab on a short leash.
+Blue Rodeo was about halfway through their performance when two men with Errol Flynn-like moustaches, baseball caps as headgear and wearing a white tee shirts on which was written in bold letters Canadian, eh! made their way to where I was standing and the women were sitting.
+Next to each man, who were undoubtedly part of the security for Canada Day festivities, was a large jet-black Lab on a short leash.

-As the men and their dogs passed between the women sitting on the sidewalk and the Muslim girls watching Blue Rodeo, one of the woman sitting on the sidewalk pointed at one of the men, then the dog, then the child whose hand she was holding.
-The men smiled and stopped to let the child pet one of the dogs then continued on their way.
+As the men and their dogs passed between the women sitting on the sidewalk and the girls watching Blue Rodeo, one of the women pointed at one of the men, then the dog, then the child whose hand she was holding.
+The men smiled and stopped to let the child pet one of the dogs, then continued on their way.

 Abd Allah B. Mughaffal reported the apostle of Allah as saying: "Were dogs not a species of creature I should command that they all be killed; but kill every pure black one."